SerGeRybakov/call_gate/README.rst

 can easily use the same gate in multiple processes, even in separated Docker-containers connected to the same Redis-server.

-The coroutine-safety is provided for all of them by the main class: ``CallGate``.
+Coroutine safety is ensured for all of them by the main class: ``CallGate``.

-Updating
+Using
 ~~~~~~~~

 Actually, the only method you will need is the ``update`` method: